Integration of a Multicultural Society now

 Freedom of religion is not only accepted by law, but it is also socially accepted and encouraged.
 You can literally see in the streets of Morocco a Mosque few dozens of meters away from a night club across the street of a church and no one even dared to give a mean eye to others.
 Freedom is becoming more important in counties such as Morocco, Algeria, Tunisia, and Emirates; these are great examples of countries that have had success with tourism on an international level without losing the integrity of their culture and religion.

 In Emirates, there are two churches.
 Personally, I have been to Saint Nicholas Church on Sundays.
 There are a lot of working Greeks, Russians and other Orthodox Christians who go to this church.
 This has not contaminated the religion and laws of any Emirate.

+In General?
 The direction that the world is heading into today is definitely a place where the individual is respected regardless of what they believe.
 There are still Muslim countries which continue to fail the task of respecting the other, and there is a long history of being under investigation with the human right council due to many events.

 It has become of paramount importance to change the view of how religion is viewed and move on with the world, there are simply more complex issues that need to be dealt with.
 In societies with corrupted Governments, or extreme Islamic state for women, or during current civil wars, the fanatics may exercise any form of violence, especially against women.